jfromaniello/winser/readme.md

 ## How it works

 When you install your node.js program as a windows service, your program is registered using nssm.exe (which is inside the module folder).
-Once you start the service nssm.exe is run and nssm.exe will execute "npm start" of your application.
+Once you start the service nssm.exe is run and nssm.exe will execute command from "start" npm action of your application.

 Remember that the default npm action for "start" is "node server.js".